Chalarangelo/30-seconds-of-code/snippets/binarySearch.md

 ### binarySearch

 Use recursion to perform a logarithmic search similar to `.indexOf()` that finds the index of a value within an array.
 The two differences being
-1. Opperation only works with sorted arrays
+1. Operation only works with sorted arrays
-2. Offers a major performance boost when compared liner search or `.indexOf()`
+2. Offers a major performance boost when compared to a linear search or `.indexOf()`

 ```js
 const binarySearch = (arr, val, start = 0, end = arr.length - 1) => {